tttor/ctrl-foundation/app/dynrnd_peng_2018.md

   * by using generative models for model-free, then this is essentially planning
   * the randomization of dynamics is a way to deal with uncertain MDP models, another way is to formulate such uncertainty in POMDP models, e.g. Bayesian-RL
+* on full observability, dealing with world dynamics (transition fn, no observation fn)